 12. M.S.
 Thesis preparation and defense (Direct): This process addresses outcomes 1, 2, 3, and 5.
-Assessment and analysis will begin on May 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

 The M.S. thesis work and documentation demonstrates both a student's skills and knowledge, and is often the first major professional work done by the student where he/she has the responsibility to both guide the work and overcome whatever obstacles arise.
 We see this as the demonstration vehicle of the student demonstrating through achievement that they are now professionals.
 The microEP program requires all Ph.D. path students that enter the microEP program after the B.S. degree to complete a thesis based M.S. microEP degree before being admitted as a Ph.D. student.
 The thesis is first used to assess a student's capability for independent work and analysis and then used as a career guidance tool.
 In this sense the M.S. thesis is part of the Ph.D. candidacy process as well.